Molkki: Reception

-ThePrint stated the series tackled the issue of brides for sale when Purvi is forced into marriage with the sarpanch who is twice her age for money.
-ThePrint also said that the series was "as real as it gets" and that "the serial is set in Haryana and Uttar Pradesh where such marriage transactions are only too often the tragedy".
+According to ThePrint, Molkki tackled the issue of brides for sale when Purvi is forced into marriage to a sarpanch twice her age for money.
+The series was "as real as it gets ... the serial is set in Haryana and Uttar Pradesh where such marriage transactions are only too often the tragedy".

 Influence

-On 15 June 2021, the villagers of a small village in Rajasthan were inspired after seeing the series, and they banned molkki pratha in their village.
-Actor Amar Upadhyay later confirmed the same and was proud to change the thinking of people with their show.
+On 15 June 2021, residents of a small village in Rajasthan banned molkki pratha after watching Molkki.
+Amar Upadhyay, who played Virendra, was proud of the series' influence.

 Sequel

-A reboot of the show named Molkki - Rishton Ki Agnipariksha, aired on the same channel start from 13 February 2023.
-It stars Ashish Kapoor and Vidhi Yadav. and Molkki - Rishton Ki Agnipariksha is the mark the TV debut of Vidhi Yadav.
-The sequel failed to get good viewership and ended within a month.
+A sequel, Molkki - Rishton Ki Agnipariksha, premiered on Colors TV on 13 February 2023.
+It starred Ashish Kapoor and Vidhi Yadav, in Yadav's TV debut.
+The sequel had low ratings, and ended within a month.